Hedy Lamarr: Withdrawal

-Mandl had close social and business ties to the Italian government, selling munitions to the country, and although like Hedy, his own father was Jewish, had ties to the Nazi regime of Germany, as well.
+Mandl had close social and business ties to the Italian government, selling munitions to the country, and had ties to the Nazi regime of Germany as well, even though his own father was Jewish, as was Hedy's.
 Lamarr wrote that the dictators of both countries attended lavish parties at the Mandl home.
 Lamarr accompanied Mandl to business meetings, where he conferred with scientists and other professionals involved in military technology.
 These conferences were her introduction to the field of applied science and nurtured her latent talent in science.

-Lamarr's marriage to Mandl eventually became unbearable, and she decided to separate herself from both her husband and country in 1937.
-In her alleged autobiography, she wrote that she disguised herself as her maid and fled to Paris, but by other accounts, she persuaded Mandl to let her wear all of her jewelry for a dinner party, then disappeared afterward.
-She writes about her marriage:
+Lamarr's marriage to Mandl eventually became unbearable and she decided to separate herself from both her husband and country in 1937.
+In her autobiography, she wrote that she disguised herself as her maid and fled to Paris, but according to other accounts she persuaded Mandl to let her wear all of her jewelry for a dinner party and then disappeared afterward.
+She wrote about her marriage: